Ongoing IFS-Informed EMDR Therapy

 Research has shown that above all else the quality of the therapeutic relationship heals, so we take the time to get to know you and build safety in the therapeutic space.
 Being immersed in a retreat setting helps create a sense of safety faster.

 Have a therapist already?
-A healing intensive retreat using EMDR and IFS can be done in collaboration with existing therapy.
+An IFS-Informed Intensive can be done in collaboration with existing therapy.
 It can help you get unstuck and provide faster relief to clients when used in conjunction with their regular therapist.

 Overall EMDR is used to help people who are dealing with present day symptoms that might be related to experiences in the past.
 EMDR helps reprocess or digest the distressing stuff and helps reduce the emotional intensity.
 Learn more about the EMDR Phases here.